ianstormtaylor/to-capital-case/Readme.md

 # to-capital-case

-  Convert a non-capital-case string to a capital-case string.
+  Convert a string to a capital case.

 ## Installation